lenfree/elixir-sydney-journey-preso/content/_index.md

 - syntax feels like home
 - community
-- easy to find solutions/answers
+- easy to find solutions/answers from Google search
-- helped me understand how map and other enum function are implemented - when I was writing in Ruby, I only know how to use them
+- helped me understand how map and other enum functions are implemented - when I was writing in Ruby, I only know how to use them
 - supervisor
 - liveview